metarhia/metadoc/test/example.md

 Example of links usage

-To create a link the following format should be used: `metadoc`.
+To create a link the following format should be used: [`meta doc`][meta doc].
 Links can have whitespace characters.

 ## callAsyncFunction(fn)